OkenHaha/companysite_demo/README.md

 # Udemy Project
-A project from a Udemy Course using BulmaCSS.
-Check the website [here](https://okenhaha.github.io/companysite_demo/)
+Practical Project assignment of building a single front end page website for a Demo company as part of Frontend development course from Udemy using Bulma CSS framework.
+Click to see the website on [here](https://okenhaha.github.io/companysite_demo/)

+!(scrrenshot)[./screenshot.png]